john-itcsolutions/ChubbaMorris/README.md

 Truly distributed ledger.
 No servers involved.
 Secure Runtime for the client, and secure Carrier network for the internet.
 Trust is embedded by distributing ledgers ..
 Each participant in a transaction has a key to their copy of the record.
 The mechanism of the Blockchain ensures faithful and verifiable copies of every transaction.
-The Bitcoin mining process 'underwrites' the Elastos blockchain's trust mechanism.
+The Bitcoin Blockchain mining process 'underwrites' the Elastos Blockchain's trust mechanism.

 'This will be better than sliced bread':
 Chubba Morris(TM) conceived by John Olsen IT Cloud Solutions Australia with assistance from Carsten Eckelmann, 2pisoftware and Susan Dart, Melbourne Blockchain Centre.